 Dishwasher-safe answers by item

 Choose the thing you’re about to wash.
+Not listed?
+Browse by material.

 It depends